nakamarusun/moneypoly/src/IO_DOCS.md

 }
 ```

-- addbot // Adds a new bot to the game
+- addbot: Adds a new bot to the game
+- startgame: only host will be accepted.
+Starts the game if there is >= 2 players.